Digital Check scanners and teller equipment

 Complete list of LED Blink Codes for SmartSource Elite Scanners — click here

-TellerScan TS500 — Red LED: Scanner is not connected to computer.
+TellerScan TS500 — Red LED: The Scanner is not connected to the computer.
 Check and reinsert both ends of the USB cable connecting to the PC and into the scanner, and verify that the PC is turned on.
-For a list of other flashing light codes, see the pull-out card on the bottom of your TS500 scanner.
+For a list of other flashing light codes, see the pull-out card at the bottom of your TS500 scanner.

 For other flashing lights and error codes, please consult the user manual for your scanner model.